Spanish Weather and Climate

 In a very general sense, the Spanish climate can be summarized as a contrast between the coast and the interior.
 Breezes, humidity and limited temperature ranges are characteristic of the coastal regions, while Spain's interior experiences wider temperature ranges and less humidity.
 Another contrast exists between the country's South (warm and dry) and North (cooler and more rainy).

+| What part of Spain do you like the most? (or if you haven’t visited Spain before where do you prefer to go?)
 Share your opinion in our poll section and find out what other people think.
-CLICK HERE to participate - it only takes 30 seconds!
+CLICK HERE to participate - it only takes 30 seconds! |

 Continental Climate